-European ATM Security Team Ltd, trading as the European Association for Secure Transactions (EAST) and hereinafter known as ‘EAST’ is committed to safeguarding the data privacy of our users while providing the highest possible quality of service.
+European Association for Secure Transactions Ltd (EAST) and hereinafter known as ‘EAST’ is committed to safeguarding the data privacy of our users while providing the highest possible quality of service.
 Under the terms of the Data Protection legislation, we are required to explain to you how we will treat any personal and/or private data which we collect from you.

 Who we are